AztecProtocol/aztec-packages/docs/docs/developers/contracts/references/storage/main.md

 These state variables come in two forms: public and private.
 Public variables are visible to anyone, and private variables remain hidden within the contract.

 Aztec.nr has a few abstractions to help define the type of data your contract holds.
-These include Singletons, ImmutableSingletons, Set, and Map.
+These include PrivateMutable, PublicMutable, PrivateSet, and SharedImmutable.

 On this and the following pages in this section, you’ll learn: